jaishana25/Soil-Moisture-Prediction/README.md

 Run the Soil Moisture Prediction.py script to generate predictions for the period March 11, 2023, to March 31, 2023.
 The output file will be generated in the same folder as the input file, named "predicted_values.csv".

 # Configuration
-You have the ability to modify dates in order to make predictions about the temperature, humidity, and moisture levels for those specific dates.
+You have the ability to modify dates in order to make predictions about the temperature, humidity, and moisture levels for those specific dates
+.
 # Input Data
 The input data file should be a CSV file with the following columns: